SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 * Affordable, reliable and modern electricity and energy services (phrases 3,4,5)
 * Access to electricity and energy services (phrases 3 and 6)

-<a id="IEAaccess">[IEA (2020)](#f5)</a> was used as a source of terms and reference for understanding "modern energy access":
+<a id="IEAaccess">[IEA (2020)](#f5)</a> was used as a source of terms for this target, and as a reference for understanding "modern energy access":
->There is no single internationally-accepted and internationally-adopted definition of modern energy access.
-Yet significant commonality exists across definitions, including: Household access to a minimum level of electricity; Household access to safer and more sustainable (i.e. minimum harmful effects on health and the environment as possible) cooking and heating fuels and stoves; Access to modern energy that enables productive economic activity, e.g. mechanical power for agriculture, textile and other industries; Access to modern energy for public services, e.g. electricity for health facilities, schools and street lighting.
+>"There is no single internationally-accepted and internationally-adopted definition of modern energy access.
+Yet significant commonality exists across definitions, including: Household access to a minimum level of electricity; Household access to safer and more sustainable (i.e. minimum harmful effects on health and the environment as possible) cooking and heating fuels and stoves; Access to modern energy that enables productive economic activity, e.g. mechanical power for agriculture, textile and other industries; Access to modern energy for public services, e.g. electricity for health facilities, schools and street lighting."
+(IEA 2020)

-This query consists of 5 phrases.
+This query consists of 6 phrases.

 ##### Phrase 1:

 This phrase focuses on the clean fuels and technology part of the T&Is.
 The basic structure is *clean household energy activities + reliance/access*.
 Phrase 2 is similar, but adds some terms that need to be combined with `household$`.
-Adding `fuels OR technologies` in addition is too restrictive here - a number of works just talk about "clean cookstoves" for example.
+Adding `fuels OR technologies` as an additional element is too restrictive here - a number of works just talk about "clean cookstoves" for example.

-Clean cooking is part of clean fuels/tech, mentioned in the high level political forum document (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>). `solar cookers` are a type of clean cooking technology.
+Clean cooking is a central part of clean fuels/tech in this context (<a id="HLPF2018">[UN High level political forum on Sustainable Development, 2018](#f3)</a>). `solar cookers` are a type of clean cooking technology.
 The indicator metadata defines clean as:
 > “Clean” is defined by the emission rate targets and specific fuel recommendations (i.e. against unprocessed coal and kerosene) included in the normative guidance WHO guidelines for indoor air quality: household fuel combustion. (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).

 Within the WHO guidelines for indoor air quality (<a id="WHOair">[WHO, 2014, Executive summary and p.34-35](#f3)</a>), PM2.5 and carbon monoxide are identified in emissions targets, and unprocessed coal and kerosene should be avoided as fuels.
 Thus, while `decarboni*` was included in v1, it is removed in this version - carbon emissions do not seem to be the focus here under "clean".
 There are a large number of results lost by removing the ideas of decarbonisation and "clean technology" generally - consider including them in the topic/wide approach?